How Do You Handle Negativity in Your Association’s Meetings?

 So, what are some tools you can use to handle that negativity?

 • How the meeting is organized can have a major impact.
+A successful meeting needs planning.
 Make sure you have an agenda for the meeting that clearly articulates the decisions that need to be made and provides the information necessary to make those decisions.
 Make sure that agenda is distributed at least one week and preferably two weeks prior to the meeting.

 • Agenda approval, right after “minutes approval” on the agenda is also important to keep focus.
 If anyone has an item to add to the agenda, it MUST BE DONE UNDER AGENDA APPROVAL.
 There should be no “other business” item at the end of your agenda unless it is used to consider an item added to the agenda.
 All this is designed, not to silence anyone, but to help the chair create focus.